lens-protocol/lens-standards/LIPs/lip-template.md

 ## Specification

 <!--
-The availability of feedspace should be determined by the owner of the User-Owned Algorithm (UOA).
+The availability of feed space should be determined by the owner of the User-Owned Algorithm (UOA).
 For instance, in a scenario involving a third-party-managed UOA system, the third party should have the ability to offer a percentage of a user's feed, specify the number of users it reaches, the frequency of queries, or the duration content remains visible in the user's UOA metadata.
 Consider this other example: an advertiser wishes to include ads in 1% of the feed space and offers to pay the user 5 USDC per year.
-These implementations of feedspace enable users to exert greater control and derive benefits from their attention on social media platforms.
+These implementations of feed space enable users to exert greater control and derive benefits from their attention on social media platforms.

 -->